 The Arsenali Medici built the galleys, the great warships of the Medici fleet.
 They remained active until the Second World War.
 Now they serve as an exhibition venue, housing the Museum of the ships of Pisa whose discovery in 1998 remains of Roman boats and the ancient port very well preserved.

-Botanical Garden and Museum
+Botanical Garden of Pisa and Museum

 The Botanical Garden of Pisa is the oldest university botanical garden in the world, founded in 1543 on the banks of the Arno and later transferred to the current site.
 It has seven sections with six thousand species from around the world and a museum.